geersch/nestjs-getting-started/docs/05-authentication.md

 }
 ```

-You might have noticted that we also created a DTO which contains the response sent back.
+You might have noticed that we also created a DTO which contains the response sent back.
 Add a file called `signin-response.dto.ts` to the authentication module's dtos folder and add the following code to it.

 ```ts
 import { ApiProperty } from '@nestjs/swagger';